K4TEL/atrium-alto-postprocess/README.md

 | 1.0-5.0     | The **Topic** Layer   | High TF × Mod.
 IDF  | Specific nouns and verbs central to the text. |
 | > 5.0       | The **Entity** Layer  | High TF × High IDF  | Rare terms, Neologisms, Named Entities.       |

-The table above specifies how to interpret keyword scores based on their TF-IDF values returned by the KER algorithm.
+The table above specifies how to interpret keyword scores returned by the KER algorithm based on their TF-IDF values computed inside the system.

 ---